M64GitHub/movy/doc/README.md

 ## Code Examples

-Complete, runnable code examples demonstrating the concepts in this documentation can be found in the `../examples/` directory.
+Runnable code examples demonstrating various concepts can be found in the `../examples/` directory.
 These examples can be built and run using:

 ```bash